 Finally reaching the bottom, Doc stepped into a chamber the size of a small room.
 On the walls were drawings, some painted and others chiseled, that appeared to have been made by Indians.
 At one end of the chamber, the shaft continued downward.
-Once again, Doc began to descend, this time about 125 feet before the shaft again leveled off into a large natural cavern.
+Once again, Doc began to descend about 125 feet before the shaft again leveled off into a large natural cavern.
 Several smaller rooms had been chiseled from the rock along one wall.
-Stepping into the eerie darkness, Doc was alarmed when he saw a human skeleton, kneeling and securely tied to a stake driven into the ground.
+Stepping into the eerie darkness, Doc was alarmed when he saw a human skeleton, kneeling and securely tied to a stake, driven into the ground.
 The skeleton’s hands were bound behind its back — apparently, the person had been deliberately left there to die.
 Within moments he found more skeletons, most of them bound and secured to stakes like the first.
-Exploring further he found yet even more skeletons stacked in a small enclosure, much like a burial chamber.
+Exploring further, he found even more skeletons stacked in a small enclosure, much like a burial chamber.
 All told, he reportedly found 27 human skeletons in the caverns of the mountain.

-As Doc continued to explore the side caverns, he found a hoard of treasure including coins, jewels, saddles and priceless artifacts including a gold statue of the Virgin Mary.
+As Doc continued to explore the side caverns, he found a hoard of treasure, including coins, jewels, saddles, and priceless artifacts, including a gold statue of the Virgin Mary.
 He also found some old letters, the most recent of which was dated 1880.

 This treasure was only the beginning.
 In a deeper cavern, Doc found what he thought was a stack of worthless iron bars.
 He estimated there were thousands of these bars, each weighing over 40 pounds stacked against a wall.
 He was barely able to lift one, much less think of carrying it back to the surface.
 Later, the wealth in the cave would be calculated to be worth more than two billion dollars.

-After the discovery of the treasure, Doc and Babe spent every free moment exploring the tunnels inside the mountain, living in a tent at the base of the peak.
+After discovering the treasure, Doc and Babe spent every free moment exploring the tunnels inside the mountain, living in a tent at the base of the peak.
 On each trip, Doc would retrieve two gold bars and as many artifacts as he could carry.
 At one time, he brought out a crown, which contained 243 diamonds and one pigeon-blood ruby.
 Yet, Doc trusted no one, not even his Babe, disappearing into the desert, hiding pieces of the treasure in places that he never revealed.

-However, Doc was unable to capitalize on the gold bars, as four years before his discovery; Congress had passed the Gold Act, which outlawed the private ownership of gold.
+However, Doc was unable to capitalize on the gold bars, as four years before his discovery, Congress had passed the Gold Act, which outlawed the private ownership of gold.
 Unable to sell the gold bars on the open market, Noss was stymied but continued to work steadily to remove the treasure.

 When Doc’s story eventually hit the headlines, scholars began speculating on how the enormous treasure could have come to be stashed inside Victorio Peak.
 Some believe that Doc Noss found the Casa del Cueva de Oro, Spanish for the House of the Golden Cave.